JB Pritzker: Labor

 On February 19, 2019, Pritzker signed into law a bill that raises the state minimum wage to $15 an hour by 2025, making Illinois the fifth state in the nation and first state in the Midwest to do so.
 The bill includes a tax credit for small businesses to help them deal with higher costs of labor and maintains the ability of restaurant owners to count tips toward pay.

 On April 12, 2019, Pritzker signed the Collective Bargaining Freedom Act, which protects the right of employers, employees, and their labor organizations to collectively bargain, ensuring that Illinois complies with the National Labor Relations Act.
 On May 17, 2019, Pritzker signed legislation to help workers exposed to toxic substances.

-Pritzker signed House Bill 2028, which passed both the Senate and House of Illinois unanimously.
+In July 2019, Pritzker signed House Bill 2028, which passed both the Senate and House of Illinois unanimously.
 This bill doubles the compensation rate for families of police officers and firefighters killed in the line of duty from $10,000 to $20,000.

+On March 13, 2023, Pritzker signed the Paid Leave for All Workers Act, which requires employers to give employees at least an hour of paid leave for every 40 hours of work, up to 40 hours per year, which employees can use for any reason.
+It went into effect in 2024.

+In response to shifts in federal policy in the transition between the Biden and Trump administrations, Pritzker signed a number of bills codifying federal labor protections into state law: the Illinois Workers' Rights and Safety Act, which preserves regulations defined by the Occupational Safety and Health Act of 1970, the Fair Labor Standards Act of 1938, and the Federal Coal Mine Health and Safety Act of 1969, regardless of any changes at the federal level; an amendment to the Prevailing Wage Act that ensures that workers for federally funded construction projects administered by the state or local governments are paid the Illinois prevailing wage whenever it is higher than the federal rate; and a bill eliminating references to the Equal Pay Act of 1963 that would have tied some provisions to federal programs, so that federal changes will not undermine the state's requirement that employers with 100 or more employees report on wages by employees' gender and race or ethnicity.

-LGBT rights
+LGBTQ rights

 In June 2019, Pritzker signed an executive order requiring schools across the state to be "affirming and inclusive" of transgender and non-binary students.
-He also asked the State Board of Education to take a lead on LGBT rights by making relevant resources easily accessible.
+He also asked the State Board of Education to take a lead on LGBTQ rights by making relevant resources easily accessible.